-- Sample HL7 messages, "snapshots" of computer online displays (i.e., roll-and-scroll screen or character-based screen captures/dialogues) and computer source code, if any, are shown in a non-proportional font and enclosed within a box. - User's responses to online prompts are bold typeface and highlighted in yellow (e.g., Enter>). - Emphasis within a dialogue box is bold typeface and highlighted in blue (e.g., STANDARD LISTENER: RUNNING). - Some software code reserved/key words are bold typeface with alternate color font. - References to "<Enter>" within these snapshots indicate that the user should press the Enter key on the keyboard.
+- "Snapshots" of computer online displays (i.e., screen captures/dialogues) and computer source code, if any, are shown in a non-proportional font and enclosed within a box. - User's responses to online prompts are bold typeface and highlighted in yellow (e.g., <Enter). - Emphasis within a dialogue box is bold typeface and highlighted in blue (e.g., STANDARD LISTENER: RUNNING). - o Some software code reserved/key words are bold typeface with alternate color font. - References to "<Enter>" within these snapshots indicate that the user should press the Enter key on the keyboard.
 Other special keys are represented within <> angle brackets.
-For example, pressing the PF1 key can be represented as pressing <PF1>. - Author's comments are displayed in italics or as "callout" boxes.
+For example, pressing the PF1 key can be represented as pressing <PF1>. - O Author's comments are displayed in italics or as "callout" boxes.